-Top 5 Google Drive tips and tricks
+Top 6 Google Drive tips and tricks

 Tip 4: View file activity

-Google has made it very easy for you to collaborate on projects with your colleagues or mates.
-You can view file activity in Google Drive that helps you share comments or know who edited the file.
+Google has made it very easy to collaborate on projects with your colleagues or mates.
+For example, you can view file activity in Google Drive that helps you share comments or know who edited the file.
 If you're doing this on your computer, take the following steps.

 Open Google Drive on your desktop browser.
 Look for the circular button with i inside and click on it.
 Click on Activity.